 Nonprofit organizations are different from small businesses.
-Under federal law, nonprofits are tax exempt, while small businesses are not.
+Under federal law, nonprofits are tax exempt, while small businesses aren’t.
 However, nonprofits still participate in a number of business-like activities, including collecting revenue, applying for loans and purchasing resources.
 A nonprofit needs a bank account to meet these various financial needs and protect its finances.

 Nonprofit organizers might be wondering where they should open an account, what type of account features they’ll need and how nonprofit accounts can benefit them.
 Bank accounts for small businesses and nonprofits tend to offer similar features, though some banks are more experienced with nonprofits and can better aid their needs.